chasebw/RomanNumeral/README.md

 Roman Numerals - Vinculum Use **Clarification**:

-- **Vinculum**: is applied after each character with a single "\u0305" or "\u033F" after to apply the single overline or double overline.
+- **Vinculum**: is applied after each character with a single "\u0305" or single "\u033F" after to apply the single overline or double overline respectively.
 - **For example**: M + "\u033F" + "M" + "\u033F"
   - M̿M̿ = 2,000,000,000
   - Above we have A MM with double overline indicating 2 billion